OpaceDigitalAgency/star-trek/README.md

 - `npm run prepare-images` - Runs both scripts in sequence

 Run these scripts after adding new characters or when images aren't displaying correctly.

+#### Series Data Scripts

+The following scripts are available for managing series data:

+- `scripts/build-series-cache.mjs` - Builds a local cache of Star Trek series data from STAPI and enhances it with Memory Alpha content
+- `scripts/build-series-characters.mjs` - Builds a cache of character data for each Star Trek series, using a combination of STAPI API data and manually curated lists
+- `scripts/build-series-episodes.mjs` - Enhances the series data with episode information from STAPI, organized by season

+To update the series data:

+1. Run `node scripts/build-series-cache.mjs` to update the basic series information
+2. Run `node scripts/build-series-episodes.mjs` to add episode data to the series
+3. Run `node scripts/build-series-characters.mjs` to update the character data for each series

+These scripts ensure that the series detail pages have complete and accurate information about each Star Trek series, including cast and episodes.

 ### Deployment Notes